sagy101/TV-Tracker/README.md

-# TV Show Episode Tracker

-A web application to track your TV show episodes and mark them as watched.
+# TrackTV

+A modern TV show tracking application that helps you manage and organize your watching progress.

+The name "TrackTV" reflects the app's core functionality of keeping your TV show watching progress organized and up to date.
+The logo, designed by ChatGPT, features a modern and clean design that represents the app's focus on TV show tracking.

 ## Development